Health-RI/metadata-shacl-validation/README.md

 ## Adding new shapes

-Adding new shapes requires two things: SHACl shapes in *turtle* format, and updating the *config.properties* file to add in a new profile.
+Adding new shapes requires two things: SHACL shapes in *turtle* format, and updating the *config.properties* file to add in a new profile.

 The shapes can be placed in the *shapes* folder or a subfolder thereof.